DEG Privacy Notice

 Particularly for reasons of data protection compliance, the relevant social media cannot be directly accessed.
 Corresponding notices will therefore be displayed.
-In addition, you may first have to click on integrated buttons, thus giving your express consent to the communication with the social medium.
-Only after that, the browser will connect you by establishing a direct connection with the servers of the social medium.
+In addition, you may have to click on one of the integrated buttons first, thus giving your express consent to the communication with the social medium.
+Only after that user generated action, the browser will connect you by establishing a direct connection with the servers of the social medium.

 4. Who will have access to my data?

 Within the bank, those persons that need your data in order to perform our contractual and statutory obligations will be granted access to your data.
 Service providers employed by us and persons employed by us in the performance of our obligations (Erfüllungsgehilfen) may also receive data for these purposes, provided that they comply with data protection obligations.